jackyzha0/quartz/content/notes/ass03-security-flaws-essay.md

 ## 2012 Honan Wired
 [link](https://blackboard.otago.ac.nz/bbcswebdav/pid-2956926-dt-content-rid-18904224_1/xid-18904224_1)

+This article written by Mat Homan for Wired magazine in 2012 gives a detailed account of how Honan's digital life was torn apart.
+His amazon, apple, gmail and twitter accounts were hacked, and

 - guy got hacked
 - amazon - apple - gmail - twitter
 - could have been prevented with 2fa on google